Phase 0 — Pre-Call Setup

 Shift from pain to solution.
 Ask them to articulate the value.
 Write down their exact words — you'll use them in the Empathy Bridge.

-"If everything was in place — trust, powers of attorney, healthcare directive — how much peace of mind would that give you?"
+"If everything was in place — trust, powers of attorney, healthcare directive — how much peace of mind would that give you?"→

-"If your family could access everything immediately, without probate, without court — how would that feel for them?"
+"If your family could access everything immediately, without probate, without court — how would that feel for them?"→

-"If you could name exactly who raises your kids and manages your estate — what difference would that make?"
+"If you could name exactly who raises your kids and manages your estate — what difference would that make?"→

-📝 Take notes.
+"What does it mean to you personally to have this handled and off your plate?"📝 Take notes.
 Capture their exact language.
 "Peace of mind," "protect my kids," "simple for my spouse" — these phrases become your empathy bridge.

 Phase 3 — Empathy Bridge